 However, since up-and-leaving would not be socially unacceptable, I decided to enjoy myself and get to know some people.
 Not every conversation was easy, and not every one flowed.
 There were some awkward moments and pauses and, “I’m just going to freshen my drink,” ducking-out moments, but in spite of that, it was a genuinely fun evening.

-I may not have made any lifelong connections, but I figured out a way to find common ground with people I have little in common with—and that’s always an accomplishment in itself.
+I may not have made any lifelong connections, but I figured out a way to feign interest in what we were discussing and find common ground with people I have little in common with—and that’s always an accomplishment in itself.

 Here are my honest tips on how I did it.
 And I say honest, because sometimes it’s not as easy as simply asking someone what they do and hoping the conversation will flow from there.